nleeper/goment/README.md

 The parsing tokens are similar to the formatting tokens used in [Goment#Format](#format).

+Goment's parser is strict, and defaults to being accurate over forgiving.

 ##### Supported tokens
 |   | Token | Output |
 | - | ----- | ------ |